 - Course Design Working Groups — small groups focused on designing or redesigning a course

 - Assignment Alignment Working Groups — groups of colleagues focused on designing effective assignments aligned with course learning goals

 - Strategic and Meaningful Career Planning — a small faculty cohort focused on intentional planning through goal-setting, targeted professional development, and mutual mentoring.

 - Topical Communities of Practice (CoP) — CATL frequently facilitates communities of practice around a specific teaching or learning topic for groups who share a common interest and want to develop related ideas or projects.
 Current and past CoPs have formed around SoTL, contemplative pedagogy, and game-based learning, for example.
 Communities of practice are fairly informal, non-hierarchical, and are open to interested people at all levels of knowledge and expertise from novice to expert.
-If there is a teaching topic you’d like to suggest, or a group you’d like to organize into a community of practice with support from CATL, contact Deandra Little or CATL to explore possibilities.
+If there is a teaching topic you’d like to suggest, or a group you’d like to organize into a community of practice with support from CATL, contact CATL to explore possibilities.